rcmdnk/vim_ahk/README.md

 # vim_ahk

-AutoHotkey scripts and executable builds for Vim-like key bindings on Windows.
+AutoHotkey scripts and executable builds for Vim emulation on Windows.

 `vim.ahk` is the main script for [AutoHotkey](https://www.autohotkey.com/).